JuDFTteam/aiida-kkr/docs/source/user_guide/workflows.rst

    eng_pts = BS_Data.get_array('energy_points')
    k-label= BS_Data.extras['k-labels']

-The bsf is an 2d-numpy array and containing the total dessity of states depending on the K-points(Y-asix, bellongs to kpts) and energy(x-axis, belongs to energy_points) and k-label give the python dict archiving the special points, ``label:index``, in kpts.
+The bsf is an 2d-numpy array and containing the total dessity of states depending on the K-points(Y-asix, bellongs to kpts) and energy(x-axis, belongs to energy_points) and k-label give the python dict archiving the special points, ``index:label``, in kpts.

 Example Usage: